 Medium-sized and sticky to the touch, Death Bubba’s potency can be seen and felt right on the bud.
 For example, the shady, dark green leaves are heavily misted in milky crystals.
 These cannabinoid and terpene-rich trichomes coat the dark amber pistils that weave in and out of the dank bud.
-Breaking up Death Bubba’s flowers reveal a great depth of colour.
+Breaking up Death Bubba’s flowers reveals a great depth of colour.
 It is inside where the forest greens break off into rich sage and mint smattered with dark, purple undertones.

 Cannabinoid Range: up to 27% THC